 Some thefts do happen during the day but most will take place at night when it’s much darker and they’re less likely to be spotted which is why a few strategically place motion sensor lights will really help to reduce the chances of this happening.
 Don’t put them in every dark place but just areas where a thief could get in, areas such as by gates as well as barn entrances.

 If you put the lights in places where the horses frequently go they’ll be setting them off a lot which will have a detrimental effect in the end because with the lights being activated all of the time people will stop paying attention to any activity.

 5) Set up security cameras

-The main types of security camera available are:
+The main types of security cameras available are: